lawrennd/old_talks/_posts/2014-11-26-data-science-a-new-field-or-just-a-rebadging-exercise-.md

   a new and pressing set of questions that bridge the computational and mathematical sciences.
 Regardless of its phylogeny, exploring this interface through these questions will be mutually beneficial.
-:venue: Department of Statistics, University of Warwick
+venue: Department of Statistics, University of Warwick
-:linkpdf: '"http://staffwww.dcs.shef.ac.uk/people/N.Lawrence/talks/" # "datascience_warwick14.pdf"'
+linkpdf: '"http://staffwww.dcs.shef.ac.uk/people/N.Lawrence/talks/" # "datascience_warwick14.pdf"'
-:optyoutube: ulahro6DjyY
+optyoutube: ulahro6DjyY
-:year: '2014'
+year: '2014'
-:month: nov
-:day: '26'
-:month_numeric: '11'
+month: '11'
+day: '26'
+layout: talk
+key: Lawrence:warwick14
 ---